The Weeknd vows to tone it down for his Super Bowl show

-The pop star said he will “keep it PG” during his headliner slot on Sunday at Raymond James Stadium in Tampa, Florida.
-He promised to be “respectful to the viewers.”
+The pop star said he will ”keep it PG” during his headliner slot on Sunday at Raymond James Stadium as the reigning Super Bowl champion Kansas City Chiefs take on the Tampa Bay Buccaneers in Tampa, Florida.
+He promised to be ”respectful to the viewers.”

+”I will still incorporate some of the storyline.
+It’s a very cohesive story I’ve been telling throughout this era and throughout this year,” he said. ”The story will continue, but definitely will keep it PG for the families.”

-The 2021 Pepsi Super Bowl Halftime Show will be different this year due to the pandemic and The Weeknd said he will use different parts of the stadium as well as the field.
-But he would not be drawn into specifics of his show.
-“You have to watch on Sunday,” he said.
+The 2021 Pepsi Super Bowl Halftime Show will be different this year due to the pandemic and The Weeknd said he will use different parts of the stadium, the field and a ”little bit” of the famously massive pirate ship.
+But the singer would not be drawn into specifics of his show. ”You have to watch on Sunday,” he said.

-When asked for his favorite Super Bowl halftime show, he cited Diana Ross’ 1996 performance.
+When asked for his favorite Super Bowl halftime show, The Weeknd cited Diana Ross’ 1996 performance.
 She was lowered to the stage by a crane of sparklers, hundreds of dancers spelled out her name on the field, she made three costume changes and she left via helicopter.

 ”The show just makes me smile,” said The Weeknd.